 These therapies will delay age-related changes in our biology and extend our ‘healthspan’—the amount of time lived in good health—by deferring the diseases and disabilities that the ageing process causes.
 They are pretty likely to extend lifespan too—after all, it’s these diseases that kill us—but the most important aim of real anti-ageing medicine is to keep us healthier for longer.

 A complete ‘cure’ for ageing would be a biomedical miracle.
 A family of treatments that could prevent all of these age-related diseases and dysfunctions would alleviate untold quantities of suffering for billions of people around the world.
 But such a seismic shift in human health wouldn’t occur in a vacuum: this medicine would have serious social, political and economic side effects.
-In this bonus chapter, I’d like to address some of these in more detail than I had space for in Ageless, and explain why I firmly believe that curing ageing would have benefits that far outweigh any negative side effects that longer, healthier and happier lives may create.
+In this bonus chapter, I’d like to address some of these in more detail than I had space for in Ageless, and explain why I firmly believe that curing ageing would have benefits that far outweigh any negative implications of our longer, healthier and happier lives.

 However, this position isn’t immediately intuitive.
 A 2013 poll of Americans found that 51% thought that medical advances allowing the average person to live to 120 would be bad for society, versus 41% who thought it would be a good thing.
 This skepticism about longer lives also applies to how long people themselves want to live: the same poll found that the average American wants to live to 90 (about ten years longer than current US life expectancy), while just 4% wanted to live beyond 120.
 Everyone wants to have a good long life, of course, but few want to survive to 150, which they probably see as either sci-fi weirdness, involving five decades of total decrepitude, or both.
 There’s also the fact that, put on the spot in a survey, people don’t want to seem crazy; this is one interpretation of another finding, that only 38% of people say they want life extension for themselves, while 68% think that ‘most people’ would want it.
 Is this an admission that it’s desirable, but I’m not one of those vain individuals who wants to live longer?
 (If so, I’d like to remind respondents that there’s nothing vain about not wanting to get dementia or heart disease.)